franckadil/AI-Saas/README.md

-This is a repository for Build a SaaS AI Platform with Next.js 13, React, Tailwind, Prisma, Stripe.
+This is a repository for a prototype SaaS AI Generation Platform.